 Writing and Speaking support at NC State includes two centers: Writing and Speaking Tutorial Services (WSTS) for undergraduates and the Graduate Writing Center (GWC) for graduate students.
-Both centers have primary locations in the Undergraduate Tutorial Center at 101 Park Shops.
+Both centers have primary locations in the University Tutorial Center at 101 Park Shops.
 WSTS and the GWC are committed to a peer-centered model of writing support.
 Graduate and undergraduate students train to provide feedback for writers based on clarity, structure and organization.
 The consultant's goal is to make sure the writer's ideas are communicated clearly and effectively to the intended audience.
 Grammatical issues are addressed as they impact the meaning and clarity of the writing.
 While consultants are not editors, they work with writers to help them become better editors of their own work.

 Writing and Speaking Support News and Updates

 GWC & WSTS close on April 23rd!
 Don't forget you can also use Park Shops, Lee Hall, and First Year College Commons drop-in centers.

 Like the rest of the Wolfpack, WSTS Consultants found warm and interesting ways to spend their Spring Break.